mrbbdx/figma-variables-api/README.md

 # Figma Design Token API

-API for fetching the UX design tokens from Figma (which they call "Variables"), and generating code that is useable by our design system.
+API for fetching design tokens from Figma (which they call "Variables"), and generating code that is useable by your component library.

 Today, this will output the following code:
 - Javascript class